ubcctf/ubcctf.github.io/_posts/2020-12-22-tmctf-2020-finals-wildcard2.md

 Note: I almost never touch these sorts of binary problems, but I have some experience with yara so I took a stab at it.
 Bear with me when I explain obvious things :)

-## A quick primer on yara
+# A quick primer on yara
 What is [yara](https://github.com/VirusTotal/yara)?
 Yara is a tool developed by [VirusTotal](https://www.virustotal.com/gui/), a malware detection service which combines some custom analysis tools with many many third party antivirus tools.

 Yara is a static analysis tool that works sorta like regex, but with the goal of identifying malware in mind.
-So like regex, yara lets you write rules and will tell you what rules a given file will hit.
+So like regex, yara lets you write rules and will tell you if a file matches the given rule.

 Here's an example rule, meant for detecting the `silent_banker` malware family